Gifts to Give Your Realtor After Closing

 Agents rarely have time for meals.
 If anything is going to be placed on the back burner doing a busy day, it's food.
 Gourmet gift baskets are a mix of edible delights such as nuts, crackers, cheese, cookies, fruit, candy, chocolate, baked goods and more.

 Problems selecting a perfect realtor closing gift?
 Try gift certificates!
-These are available in almost any denomination and can be issued from online stores or from retail outfits such as music stores, department stores, bookstores, gas stations or local restaurants.
+These are available in almost any denomination and can be issued from online stores or from retail outfits such as department stores, bookstores, gas stations or local restaurants.
 Restaurants are an excellent choice because not every agent is lucky enough to have a spouse to cook dinner for them.

 Everybody loves flowers.
 Especially when the delivery is unexpected.
 The choices are abundant, from boxed roses to seasonal floral bouquets arranged in unique vases to exotic plants such as miniature palm trees or bonsai.
-Best of all, they can be delivered to you on the same day ordered.
+Best of all, they can be delivered on the same day ordered.

 Spice Sets and Condiments

-Quality spices, herbs and specialty condiments such as hot sauces from the Caribbean or barbecue sauces are delightful realtors closing gifts to receive because they are useful and unique.
+Quality spices, herbs and specialty condiments such as hot sauces from the Caribbean or barbecue sauces are delightful closing gifts to receive because they are useful and unique.
 After your agent samples fresh, quality gourmet spices, stale grocery-store brands will never hold a candle to your gift.

 Jewelry and Trinkets